pallad42/CRUD-framework/README.md

 My own a'la framework in Java, slightly similar to basic Spring Boot.
+Multithreading (per request) using pure sockets.

 ## Example of using
 ### Application properties